NIH-MIP/DL_BoneLesion/segmentation/clara-ct-bone-lesion/docs/Readme.md

 **The Clara pre-trained models are for developmental purposes only and cannot be used directly for clinical procedures.**

-# License
-[End User License Agreement](https://developer.nvidia.com/clara-train-eula) is included with the product.
-Licenses are also available along with the model application zip file.
-By pulling and using the Clara Train SDK container and downloading models, you accept the terms and conditions of these licenses.

 # References
 [1] Milletari F, Navab N, Ahmadi S-A. V-Net: Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation.
 2016 Fourth International Conference on 3D Vision (3DV).
 2016. p.
 565–571. doi: 10.1109/3DV.2016.79